actix/book/actix/src/sec-2-actor.md

 execution context.
 The execution context also controls the lifecycle of an actor.

 Actors communicate exclusively by exchanging messages.
-The sending actor can wait for the response.
+The sending actor can optionally wait for the response.
 Actors are not referenced directly, but by different types of addresses: non thread safe [*Addr<Unsync, A>*](../actix/struct.Addr.html) or thread safe [*Addr<Syn, A>*](../actix/struct.Syn.html)